silentorb/compuquest-kotlin/docs/compuquest-design.md

     * Potentially affect other more particular aspects of the world
   * Heroes have wages and will leave if they aren't paid
   * Heroes can be rehired but may not always be available after they leave
-* Within a playthrough, most  state is persistent but some state is ephemeral
-* Some key aspects of the world can be randomized each playthrough
-  * This may be kept to a minimum
+* No equipment, or at least no distinction from abilities
 * Zone occupation
   * Different major zones can be owned by different factions, resulting in different types of roaming mobs
   * Similar to Risk
+* Some key aspects of the world can be randomized each playthrough
+  * This may be kept to a minimum
 * World gets more dangerous over time
   * It's a race to beat the game

+### Fairly Certain Concepts

+* Within a playthrough, most state is persistent but some state is ephemeral
 * 3D World Map
+* Quests are like recipe ingredients: Complete any recipe to win the game
+* Characters can be resurrected but it is expensive

+### Less Certain Concepts

 * Available quests are only created at the start of a playthrough
-* No equipment, or at least no distinction from abilities
+* Not sure whether characters will gain experience
 * Characters gain the most experience from dying
-* Resurrection is expensive

-### Less Certain Concepts

-* Lots of ways that the player feels a sense of growth
-* The player will have the option to setup bases of operation
-  * Certain locations in the world will be defined as possible base locations
-  * The player can change their base with some hassle
-* Player stances that influence member behavior
-  * The player can change stances at any time
-* Most any enemy can be a party member

-## Design Concerns

-Everything in [Less Certain Concepts](#less-certain-concepts) is a concern

-## Design Questions

-* How do you win?
-  * I'm considering possibilities for minimizing win/loss being a boolean threshold and instead having variations of success and failure

 ## Major Systems